Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

   import random

 Now, the plugin class itself.
-What you're given is a skeleton: a simple subclass of callbacks.Plugin for you to start with.
+What you're given is a skeleton: a simple subclass of :class:`callbacks.Plugin` for you to start with.
 The only real content it has is the boilerplate docstring, which you should modify to reflect what the boilerplate text says - it should be useful so that when someone uses the plugin help command to determine how to use this plugin, they'll know what they